XYZ: NYC 10 DowningDecember 7, 2011 - January 5, 2012

 Synoptic 3 by appointment by emailing firstname.lastname@example.org

-Natasha has worked with NLE before, presenting one of the most popular art pieces at NLE’s past exhibit The Sixth Sense, a mirrored installation which bisected the room and challenged the viewer’s conceptual vision.
+Natasha has worked with NLE before, presenting one of the most popular art pieces at NLE’s past exhibit The Sixth Sense, a mirrored installation that bisected the room and challenged the viewer’s conceptual vision.